epfl-ada/ada-2021-project-hach/README.md

 Language complexity will be analysed using the textstat library.
 First, we will look into the language complexity of individual people and groups and then we will see how it evolves over time.
 At the same time, we will look into the number of quotes extracted each year and assume an increasing number of quotes as an expression of the growing debate on climate change.
 If the latter correlates with a decrease in complexity of the language used overall in the quotes, we could question the link between the two.

-In order to analyze the impact of natural disasters on our previous results, we extracted the relevant data and after some first basic analyses, we focus on its correlation with the sentiment analysis of the speakers.
+In order to analyze the impact of natural disasters on our previous results, we extracted the relevant data and after some first basic analyses, we focus on its correlation with the sentiment scores of the speakers.
 In this way, we are able to see if new extreme weather events have major impact on how people talk about climate change and how the climate debate change, in general.

-### Timeline:
+### 5. Timeline:

 - 26.11.21 - 02.12.21: Extracting cliamte realated data frames from quotebank; extracting WikiData attributes of speakers
 - 03.12.21 - 09.12.21: Grouping the speakers and analysis of attributes distribution; sentiment analysis; analyzing language complexity; plotting results
 - 10.12.21 - 17.12.21: Finishing up analysis and results; exporting the plotly plots; writing the data story

-### Organization within the team:
+### 6. Organization within the team:

-- Alexandre Reis de Matos: Data extraction using dictionary, scoring algorithm for quotes (not used in the end), natural disasters analysis, Datastory jokemaster
+- **Alexandre Reis de Matos**: Data extraction using dictionary, scoring algorithm for quotes (not used in the end), natural disasters analysis, Datastory jokemaster
-- Cezary Januszek: Extracting WikiData and WikiLabels, aggregating speakers into groups and analysis, exporting plotly plots for Datastory
+- **Cezary Januszek**: Extracting WikiData and WikiLabels, aggregating speakers into groups and analysis, exporting plotly plots for Datastory
-- Hugo Casademont: Coordination, troubleshooting, server hosting, setup of webiste, exporting plotly plots for Datastory
+- **Hugo Casademont**: Coordination, troubleshooting, server hosting, setup of webiste, exporting plotly plots for Datastory
-- Hannah Casey: Sentiment and language complexity analysis, plotting results, readMe and Datastory writing, group representative for TA's feedback
+- **Hannah Casey**: Sentiment and language complexity analysis, plotting results, readMe and Datastory writing, group representative for TA's feedback